 Missouri also takes up many positive causes.
 For example, they promote autism-friendly cities as a way to bid for its awareness and education, age-friendly programs, bicycle-friendly programs and walk-friendly programs.

 As you can very much see, friendliness is big here!
 This attracts plenty of people who choose Missouri as a place to settle and raise their families.
 Property crime and general crime rates are also low in Missouri.

 Missouri’s central region is highly beneficial for entrepreneurs.
 They can reach a good number of customers from this area.
 In fact, that’s one of the prime reasons that major businesses have their presence in this state!
 Logistics is essential to ensure rapid transport and commutes.

 Fewer Traffic Issues

 Traveling in your car won’t be a hassle in Missouri.
 In the large city of Kansas City, the average commute is less than just 23 minutes each way.
-Compared to other cities and states in the country, that’s a very quick commute time.
+Compared to other states in the U.S., that’s a very quick commute time.
 Traffic is often the culprit for commuter stress, but this is not applicable in Missouri.

 While Missouri has more than enough advantages, there are a few downfalls like any other state.
 It’s best to be aware of them to get a full view of your choice.

-Even if one gets to experience the four seasons in Missouri, you’ll still be exposed to a hot and humid environment.
+Even if one gets to experience the four seasons in Missouri, you’ll still be exposed to the area's humid and hot weather.
 Some can find this difficult to live in.
-However, f you prefer this type of weather, then you won’t have much adjustment to do!
+However, if you prefer this type of weather, you won’t have much adjustment to do!

 Apart from the humidity, Missouri also tends to have plenty of rainy periods.
 The existence of thunderstorms are also to be expected.
 In winter, ice storms and snows are quite normal.
 You’ll have to be ready for a wide array of conditions.